publisha/student_site/README.md

 title: "About"
 subtitle: "This is a subtitle"
 feature-img: "assets/img/sample.png"
 permalink: /about.html    # Set a permalink your your page
 hide: true                # Prevent the page title to appear in the navbar
 icon: "fa-search"         # Will Display only the fontawesome icon (here: fa-search) and not the title
 tags: [sample, markdown, html]
 ---
 ```

-The hide only hides your page from the navigation bar, it is however still generated and can be access through its link.
+The *hide* only hides your page from the navigation bar, it is however still generated and can be access through its link.
 Use the `_draft` folder to keep files from being generated on your site or put `published: false` in the metadata.

 ### Layout: Default

 This layout includes the head, navigation bar and footer around your content.
 All pages will use this layout unless you create a different one.

-## Feature pages
+## Special pages

-All feature pages besides the "home" one are stored in the `pages` folder,
+All special pages besides the "home" one are stored in the `pages` folder,
-they will appear in the navigation bar unless you set `Hide: true` in the front matter.
+they will appear in the navigation bar unless you set `hide: true` in the front matter.

 Here are the documentation for the other feature pages that can be added through `_config.yml`.